loveangelagu/sidebets-hackathon/README.md

    Result: "5 tacos" wins!
    → Smart payout distributes tokens to winners
    ```

-## 🎉 Built With Caffeine AI

-This entire project was conceptualized and built during a hackathon using Caffeine AI, showcasing the power of AI-assisted development for rapid prototyping and creative project execution.

 ## 🤝 Let's Connect

 I’m always open to feedback, collaborations, or new opportunities.
 Drop me a message or just say hi!